m4sterbunny/NewPortfolio/source/pages/portfolio.rst

      - I started as the editor for the Blockless white paper and went on to author the first draft of the yellow paper and to edit various aspects of the brand's copy.
      - `Blockless Network <https://blockless.network/>`_
    * - SWIAT
-     - SWIAT serves the Capital Banking system: a system that is desperate to invest and utilise crypto, but is firmly lodged in older tech.
+     - SWIAT serves the Capital Banking system: a system that is desperate to invest and utilize crypto, but is firmly lodged in older tech.
 The creative minds at SWIAT came up with a way to hack an atomic swap onchain facilitated by the SWIFT system.
 They needed an editor for the paper.
      - `PDF of the paper <https://www.swiat.io/media/swiat_cycros_whitepaper.pdf>`_

 With a Ph.D. in Biology and an undergraduate degree in parasitology, I guess it is no surprise that Daniel from `Parasites without Borders <http://parasiteswithoutborders.com/books/>`_ reached out to ask me to edit in the medical field.

-This book_ edit of Parasitic Diseases was a very interesting gig.
-It required that I recruit and manage a linguist for a pronunciation guide and assist Daniel with the clinical appendix (a new item for Edition 7 of this text).
-Also, I took on responsibility for indexing; this required that I identify and consolidate duplicates.
-When we quite literally ground InDesign's indexing option to a halt, I identified an alternative that consumed the PDF.
+This book_ edit of Parasitic Diseases was, unusually, in my field of expertise.
+It also required that I recruit and manage a linguist for a pronunciation guide and assist Daniel with the clinical appendix (a new item for Edition 7 of this text).
+Also, I took on responsibility for indexing; this required that identifying and consolidating duplicates.
+When we, quite literally, ground InDesign's indexing option to a halt, I identified an alternative that consumed the PDF.
 Despite being a supported, paid-for option, it did not provide all the functionality we required.
-I recruited someone with Python skills to customize a couple of scripts for us to provide the outcome we needed -- all in all, a great experience.
+Therefore, I recruited someone with Python skills to customize a couple of scripts for us to provide the outcome we needed -- all in all, a great experience.

-I am the editor for several Ph.D.s and papers in the Biology sphere.
+I am the editor for several PhDs and papers in the Biology sphere.
 This is where I cut my editorial teeth before I became focused on technical writing -- for example, this paper_ in pharmacology.

 I was also involved in the NGO sector in South Africa.
 Here I assisted with research_ and editing_: especially the editing of data-driven reports.